Sovgut/state/README.md

 # @sovgut/state

-A lightweight and flexible state management library for TypeScript/JavaScript applications.
+A lightweight and flexible state management library for any frontend application.
 This package provides an easy way to manage state using different storage mechanisms such as `localStorage`, `sessionStorage`, cookies, and an in-memory storage solution.
 Additionally, it supports an observer mode to listen for changes in the state.

 ## Installation